-Day 2 itinerary:
+Madrid day 2 itinerary:

-The the official residence of the Spanish Royal Family.
+The official residence of the Spanish Royal Family.
 Its only really used nowadays for state visits and ceremonies but is a must see when visiting Madrid.
 It’s a beautiful building that you can either admire from afar or go inside to explore.
 It’s huge, it’s the largest royal palace in Europe by floor area and inside its grand opulence is well-maintained.
 Set at the top of a hill, it gives spectacular views of the west side of Madrid and the Casa de Campo park.

 Tip: If you want go inside book your tickets online to queue jump!

 Templo de Debod

 An ancient Egyptian temple that was moved to Madrid as a donation from Egypt in the 70’s.
 It’s a lovely photo opportunity and is nestled in the Parque del Oeste, which is a nice walk from Palacio Real via Jardines Sabatini & Plaza de Espana.

 Tip: The photos captured here at sunset are amazing and you can buy a ticket to take a look inside and learn about how it got there!